 I was Executive Producer, writer and television host for the TV series Pacesetters: Women On The Way Up, which broadcast on the CBS affiliate KDBC in Texas.
 I was also the host for Women, which was broadcast on the Texas Cable Network.
 I am also a blogger (allisonsartwork.com), a book reviewer for Crime Wave Press, and I've even published quite a few articles right here on LinkedIn:

-Are you a blocked creative?
+Creative Block?
 Try these 5 exercises for 5 days to "creative emergence." – LinkedIn

-4 Quick Ways to Bring Positive Energy Into Your Living Space – Kivo Dail
+Bring Positive Energy Into Your Living Space – Kivo Dail

 How to Relax and Refocus in 30 Seconds – Kivo Dail